Cookie Policy

 The oban.org.uk domain and website (Love Oban) are wholly owned assets of Argyll and The Isles Tourism Cooperative Limited (AITC) (“We”), and all content published on the site is © AITC.

-Love Oban provides visitors with information relating to tourist attractions, accommodation, places to eat and drink and activities.
-It also provides trip planning information about the Oban, Lorn & the Isles area within the destination of Argyll & the Isles.
+Love Oban provides visitors with information on tourist attractions, accommodation, places to eat and drink, and activities.
+It also provides trip-planning information for the Oban, Lorn & the Isles area within the destination of Argyll & the Isles.

 This website is operated by Argyll & Isles Tourism Cooperative Ltd (AITC), which is the data controller responsible for the collection and use of your personal information.